lucyinthesky2111/the-one-with-all-the-questions/README.md

           <summary>Gabriel Weiss' Friends Font</summary>
           <img src="assets/readme-images/gabriel-weiss-friends-font.png" alt="Gabriel Weiss' Friends Font">
      </details>
+* The Gabriel Weiss’ Friends Font is entirely upper case by default.
+To keep the font authentic, I have not adjusted this.
+I did, however, notice that the font in its default state, placed the letters quite close to each other, which made it slightly difficult to read.
+For user convenience and accessibility, I have used CSS to add a small amount of letter spacing to rectify this.
-* the font [Crashbow](https://fontmeme.com/fonts/crashbow-font/) - also from Font Meme, is the first fallback font, in case Gabriel Weiss' Friends Font fails to load correctly.
+* The font [Crashbow](https://fontmeme.com/fonts/crashbow-font/) - also from Font Meme, is the first fallback font, in case Gabriel Weiss' Friends Font fails to load correctly.
 It was selected due to its similarity to Gabriel Weiss' Friends Font.
      <details>
           <summary>Crashbow font</summary>
           <img src="assets/readme-images/crashbow-font.png" alt="Crashbow font">